The Cultural Roots of Wero: Tikanga, Mana, and the Challenge

 The Call and the Approach

 The wero begins with a karanga – a call, usually by a senior woman, that sets the spiritual tone.
+This initial cry carries the voices of ancestors and establishes the emotional atmosphere for the encounter.
 The challenger then advances from the host group, often brandishing a taiaha (long wooden weapon) or mere (short stone club).
 His movements are deliberate and stylised, incorporating pūkana (eye-widening, tongue-protruding expressions of defiance) and wiri (trembling hands) that convey power and spiritual energy.
 The challenger may also perform a haka or chant, reinforcing the seriousness of the moment.

 The Objects and Gestures